-Three metareasoning strategies are compared: abd-estimate, as described in Section 5; ignore, which simply rejects all anomalies, effectively labeling them as noise; and oracle, which is the same abductive metareasoning strategy as abd-estimate but where the plausibilities of meta-hypotheses are set so that true meta-hypotheses have score 1.0, false have score 0.0, and $\eta{meta} = 0.01$ to ensure that only true meta-hypotheses are accepted.
+Three metareasoning strategies are compared: abd-estimate, as described in Section 3; ignore, which simply rejects all anomalies, effectively labeling them as noise; and oracle, which is the same abductive metareasoning strategy as abd-estimate but where the plausibilities of meta-hypotheses are set so that true meta-hypotheses have score 1.0, false have score 0.0, and $\eta{meta} = 0.01$ to ensure that only true meta-hypotheses are accepted.
 Oracle metareasoning performance is the maximum performance that abductive metareasoning can be expected to achieve; however, it does not guarantee perfect performance because some errors and noise never manifest as anomalies.

-Three distinct hypotheses guided these experimental investigations:
+The following hypotheses guide our experimental investigations:

-- Hypothesis I: Abductive reasoning with abductive metareasoning gives good performance in terms of precision, recall, and noise detection metrics in both domains.
-Furthermore, best performance is achieved when the minimum plausibility $\eta > 0$, thus demonstrating the utility of screening out low plausibility hypotheses. - Hypothesis II: Metareasoning gives better performance on these metrics compared with no metareasoning.
+- Hypothesis I: Abductive reasoning with abductive metareasoning gives good performance in terms of Precision, Recall, and noise detection metrics in both domains.
+Furthermore, best performance is achieved when the minimum plausibility $\eta > 0$, thus demonstrating the utility of this parameter. - Hypothesis II: Metareasoning gives better performance on these metrics compared to no metareasoning.
 We also expect that oracle metareasoning consistently performs best. - Hypothesis III: Each of the four types of meta-hypotheses are accepted, at least in some cases, indicating that each kind of meta-hypothesis has a useful role.